analyticascent/data-syllabus/README.md

 # Data Science Syllabus and Benchmarks
-**Documented below are various articles, tutorials, books, videos, and online courses related to practical data science.**
+**Documented below are various tutorials, books, and online courses related to practical data science**

 &nbsp;

-**Background:** In the fall of 2015, I attended [a free event](https://www.eventbrite.com/e/crowdfunding-decoded-find-your-early-adopters-and-launch-products-tickets-18339325416?aff=ebapi) at the Seattle Galvanize campus.
-The presentation itself was fascinating, but it also happened to be my first encounter with a coding bootcamp.
-Previously I heard of such things through stories about how regulations in California [were potentially stifling them](https://www.techdirt.com/articles/20140130/11104326050/apparently-you-cant-teach-someone-to-code-california-without-license.shtml), but I had no idea how effective they would become as a college alternative...

-I already had plans on taking some courses from Udacity (particularly the [Data Analyst track](https://www.udacity.com/course/data-analyst-nanodegree--nd002), among [other things](https://www.udacity.com/course/machine-learning--ud262)), and Codecademy had already turned out to be a useful resource as well.
-So I decided to give coding bootcamps a shot as a more efficient way of both acquiring industry-relevant skills, as well as signal to potential employers what I am capable of doing.

-In the spring of 2016, I attended a part-time data science course at General Assembly.
-I literally learned more in ten weeks from that course than I did *in general* from 18 months of being enrolled at a community college.
-My capstone from that course [can be found here](https://github.com/analyticascent/stylext).
-For over a year now I have anticipated taking the three-month immersive at Galvanize as a final stepping stone to full time work.
-But any endeavor this intense warrants some early training beforehand.

-This is my attempt at putting that training syllabus together.
+**Background:** As of the beginning of this year (2019) this has undergone some serious revisions to reflect the things that I have read (and found useful), as well as things that I'm tentatively planning on reading and trying out before January is over.
+Rather than focus on a syllabus that overlaps with the content of a 12-week program I was considering, I decided to make this more reflective of what was currently mentioned on Lambda School's **30-week** syllabus at the time I was doing prework.

+**Now that I know what syllabus sections tentatively correspond to what weeks of the course, I feel confident I can reorganize various sections of this markdown file to better reflect what *that* course covers.**

+More than any other program, Lambda School's curriculum is focused on actually placing people in *jobs* - largely because [their main tuition model](https://www.youtube.com/watch?v=IGh5-g4KR1Q) only allows them to collect revenue when students have become gainfully employed.

 ---

 &nbsp;

-## 0. Online Prep
+## 1. Online Prep

 These are sites with courses I have either already used or plan to use.
-I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need. **I also hope to do at least one tutorial a day from either [Data Science Central](http://www.datasciencecentral.com/) or [KDnuggets](http://www.kdnuggets.com/), in addition to a [Project Euler challenge](https://projecteuler.net/).** But before anything, I intend to start with [this set of python resources](https://github.com/GalvanizeOpenSource/python-resources) in addition to [this Ipython notebook](https://github.com/GalvanizeOpenSource/Learn-Data-Science-wk2/blob/master/Learn-Data-Science-wk2/datascience_meetup2.ipynb) that Galvanize has put on github.
-Those will serve as *week zero* of this entire process.
+I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need.

 &nbsp;